Revolutionize the impact of sports in our community.

 Beyond the game, the surge is redefining winning through community engagement, leadership, and education.

 Members of the Surge are looked up to as leaders not just on the court, but also in the community and in their everyday lives.
 From our community outreach programs to our games, leadership is instilled in every player.

 The Surge actively exhibits character during all competitive events, conducting themselves in a respectful manner with a positive attitude.
 Our team always shows respect for our fans, officials and opponents on and off the court.

 The Surge is dedicated to a high level of performance and service for our fans, sponsors, and facility partners.
 All members associated with the Surge are leaders, mentors and role models in the community who strive to make a continuous positive impact.

 In May 2011, the Surge finalized a new coaching structure under the new ownership of Khalia Collier, Owner and General Manager at the tender age of 23.
 It was at this time that Collier implemented the new model of the program, focusing on the character of the player first without sacrificing talent.
-It’s under this model that the Surge continues to build championship programs each year, attracting post-graduate players from diverse basketball backgrounds.
+Under Collier’s ownership and now new leadership of Petra Jackson as General Manager and Head Coach the Surge continues to build championship programs each year, attracting post-graduate players from diverse basketball backgrounds all across the country.